North Sea Cycle Route - Lerwick to Skaw

 The brown hills of the islands rise and fall around you as you head north.
 Due to the fjord-like nature of the islands, you ride beside the sea, around bays and then peninsulas.
 It’s a treeless, wild and windy landscape, with the sea ever present.
 Around 103 white windmills crowd many hilltops, generating power for over 500,000 homes.
 As well as wind turbines, you’ll encounter many rabbits, very few pubs and many sheep.
 There are twelve sheep for each islander, which makes the islands second in the world for sheep to people ratio.
 In first place are The Falkland Islands who have 242 sheep for every person.
 Most of the sheep you’ll see are Shetlands, smaller, darker and hardier breed than those down south.
 They are descended from the Soay sheep brought over by Neolithic farmers 4,500 years ago.

-At Toft you take the first of three ferries to Ulsta.
+At Toft the ferry takes you across the sound to Yell.
 You’ll have the pleasure of riding to the front of the queue of vehicles, along with that of not having to pay for your bike’s passage.
 The ferries are regular and if there’s a wait, there is a cafe which offers both shelter and refreshment.

-Yell - the name of this middle island - is 30 kilometres of more of the same - brown moor and blue sea.
+The ride across Yell is 30 kilometres of brown moor and blue sea.
 Possibly, driving rain and wind.
-People are few, and man-made monuments even fewer.
-After 28km you arrive at at Gutcher for the final ferry to Unst.
+People are few, and man-made monuments even rarer.
+At Gutcher there’s another ferry which’ll take you to Unst.

 Unst is beyond the beyond.
 Almost no one lives on the island.
 You are nearer Norway than London, and only 400 miles south of the Arctic Circle.
 It’s where in summer there is virtually no night.
 The island’s shape might be familiar with readers of R.L.
 Stevenson’s Treasure Island.
 Whilst visiting Muckle Fuggle Lighthouse built by his brother David, began drafting his novel.
 Stevenson’s protagonist describes the map of the island as “full of sea dreams and the most charming anticipations of strange islands and adventures”.
 As true today of Unst as it was for Jim Hawkins looking at the map on the Captain’s sea chest.